CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * Same sensor for different parts of the world
 * Time series

-**EO data in raster format**
+!!! default "Raster data format"

-* Usually several bands, stored one file per band or several bands in one file (multiband files).
+    * EO data often several bands, stored one file per band or several bands in one file (multiband files).
     * Grid of pixel values
     * Example of continuous data
     * Georeference: coordinate for the top left pixel , the size of each pixel in the X direction, the size of each pixel in the Y direction, and the amount (if any) by which the product is rotated.

 ## What data do I need?